All Episodes

 I would be worried if I'm Debbie Wasserman Schultz.

-I would be worried if I'm a DNC operative that met with slow the Ukrainian ambassador in the Ukrainian embassy.
+I would be worried if I'm a DNC operative that met with the Ukrainian ambassador in the Ukrainian embassy.

-James Call me, I'd be worried.
+James Comey, I'd be worried.

-James Baker, general counsel left, I'd be worried.
+James Baker, general counsel, I'd be worried.

-If I was involved, some of you, and I I know names involved in Uranium One, and you people don't even think I know, and you're up to your eyeballs in the fact that you didn't go forward with Hillary Clinton and you think your name's not going to be revealed, you are clueless.
+If I was involved, some of you, and I know names involved in Uranium One, and you people don't even think I know, and you're up to your eyeballs in the fact that you didn't go forward with Hillary Clinton and you think your name's not going to be revealed, you are clueless.

-And those of you in DC, you know who you are.
+And those of you in D.C., you know who you are.

 You know exactly high-ranking people.

-And if you're Susan Rice and your Ben Rhodes and your others and James Clapper and Brennan, if you did things wrong, don't think you were clever enough that you covered your tracks with the deep state deep enough.
+And if you're Susan Rice and you're Ben Rhodes and your others and James Clapper and Brennan, if you did things wrong, don't think you were clever enough that you covered your tracks with the deep state deep enough.

 You didn't.